SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 If the developer fills an ID not in the previous list, the web part falls back to the **Other** group.

-To see how you can use preconfigured entries when building web parts, you will build a sample gallery web part.
+To see how you can use preconfigured entries when building web parts, you'll build a sample gallery web part.
 Using several properties, users can configure this web part to show items from a selected list in a specific way.
-For brevity, you will omit the actual implementation of the web part logic and will focus on using the **preconfiguredEntries** property to provide preconfigured versions of the gallery web part.
+For brevity, you'll omit the actual implementation of the web part logic and will focus on using the `preconfiguredEntries` property to provide preconfigured versions of the gallery web part.

 ![Web part property pane showing the different properties users need to configure for the web part to work](../../../images/preconfiguredentries-needs-configuration.png)